wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-event-using-microsoft-365/includes/select-right-event-experience.md

 ## Select your event experience

 The best tool to use for your event depends on the experience you want for your attendees.
-These are the elements to consider:
+The table shows the elements to consider:

 :::image type="complex" source="../media/select-experience-matrix.png" alt-text="Grid to select from":::
 The table has four columns.
 From the left the columns are What type of event, What type of attendee experience, How many people will watch the event live, and What level of video production.